-Wellntel is a technology that might be used on any of these wells, but we're especially focused on helping homeowners learn more about their groundwater wells.
+Wellntel is a technology that might be used on any of these wells, but we're especially focused on helping homeowners and farmers learn more about their groundwater wells.
 Why?

 To start, states generally have well-worn rules that dictate the location and withdrawal rates for high capacity wells, and they're starting to focus on the large wells used by large farming operations too.
 To meet these rules and since the amount of water pumped is so large, water managers (and sometimes farmers) must monitor and report flow, drawdown, productivity and efficiency.

-Wells owned by families, on the other hand, are almost never inspected or monitored for anything.
-In a recent survey, we found that 92% of homeowners have not measured either water quality or water quantity, ever.
+Wells owned by families who live on and work the land, on the other hand, are almost never inspected or monitored for anything.
+In a recent survey, we found that 92% of private well owners have not measured either water quality or water quantity, ever.
 However, those same well owners face greater relative financial or personal risk when something goes wrong.
 For example, if the water table declines due to drought, development, or someone else's over-consumption, the bill to adapt or replace the well will quickly run into many thousands of dollars.
-Some estimates have well-owners on the hook for a whopping $1.2 billion a year in unanticipated fees, just to keep water running to their homes from a private well.
+Some estimates have well-owners on the hook for a whopping $1.2 billion a year in unanticipated fees, just to keep water running to their homes or farms from a private well.

 So Wellntel is designed to allow the people who depend on these small, at-risk wells to see how their property is affected, and, if necessary, to take proactive steps to protect themselves against future trouble, and to be able to represent, with facts, their investments and rights.
 We understand that sometimes the conversation created because of Wellntel technology will be awkward.
 But it's a conversation we all need to have, if we want to avoid surprises and protect our groundwater and the places we live.